felipemdc/sportradar/README.md

 5. Assumed users of the library won't pass null anywhere

+6. Assumed we prefer no-op to exceptions in some corner cases like removing the same game twice

 ### Time complexities

 1. startGame - List.add is O(1), worse case O(n) due to array enlargement